Olugbenga Omole: Political career

-At the early stage of his political career, Omole was appointed personal assistant to the Former Governor of Ondo State Chief Adebayo Adefarati in Charge of Youth and Union Matters from 2001 to 2003.
-He was later handed a higher responsibility at the Ondo State Football Agency as a camp commandant and welfare officer of Sunshine Stars Football Club between September 2009 and December 2011, a time the Ondo State team got a continental ticket for the first time.
+In his early political career, Omole was appointed personal assistant to the former governor of Ondo State Chief Adebayo Adefarati in charge of Youth and Union Matters from 2001 to 2003.
+He was later handed a higher responsibility at the Ondo State Football Agency as a camp commandant and welfare officer of Sunshine Stars Football Club between September 2009 and December 2011, when the Ondo State team got a continental ticket for the first time.

-Omole served as the chairman of the Youth Directorate of Buhari/Osinbajo Campaign Organization in Ondo State in 2015 and later as the coordinator of Arakunrin Rotimi Akeredolu 2016 Governorship election campaign organization in Akoko South West Local Government.
-He was also a founding member of Action Congress of Nigeria that later metamorphosed into the All Progressives Congress.
-He was elected as a member of Ondo State House of Assembly under the All Progressive Congress in 2019.
+Omole served as the chairman of the Youth Directorate of Buhari/Osinbajo Campaign Organization in Ondo State in 2015 and later as the coordinator of Arakunrin Rotimi Akeredolu 2016 governorship election campaign organization in Akoko South West Local Government.
+He was also a founding member of Action Congress of Nigeria, which later metamorphosed into the All Progressives Congress.
+He was elected as a member of Ondo State House of Assembly representing Akoko South West Constituency I under the All Progressive Congress in 2019.

+In 2024, Omole was appointed special adviser on information and strategy to the Governor of Ondo State, Lucky Orimisan Aiyedatiwa, and was subsequently appointed special adviser on transport in November 2025.